As you might already know, sleep problems in young children are one of the most common worries of parents.

 Research shows how a stable routine helps toddlers

-In 2016, researchers at the University of Virginia looked at the effects of a regular bedtime routine for toddlers, compared to those who didn’t have a routine.
+In 2016, researchers at the University of Virginia looked at the effects of a regular routine for toddlers, compared to those who didn’t have a routine.

 Three interesting points came out in their study:

 - A regular bedtime routine led to increased sleep for children aged 36 and 42 months.